timwburch/neat-starter/README.md

 ## Getting Started

-Detailed instructions are available in my blog.
-[Check it out](https://blog.surjithctly.in/neat-stack-create-a-static-website-with-netlify-cms-eleventy-alpinejs-and-tailwindcss)
+Detailed instructions are available in my portfolio.
+[Check it out](https://portfolio.surjithctly.in/neat-stack-create-a-static-website-with-netlify-cms-eleventy-alpinejs-and-tailwindcss)

 ### 1\.
 Clone this Repository